prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/README.md

 * **Spatial and Temporal Analysis:** I performed spatial and temporal analysis using SQL queries within PostGIS, and visualized the results using QGIS and Python.
 This allowed me to discover and display the patterns of bike usage during rush hour.
 * **Visualization:** I created visualizations using Python to show the results of the SQL queries.

-**Objectives:**
+---

+## 📊 Project Objectives

-1. Import and manage NYC bike trip data in a PostgreSQL/PostGIS database.
+1. Import and manage NYC bike trip data using a PostgreSQL/PostGIS database.
 2. Perform spatial and temporal analysis using SQL queries within the QGIS DB Manager.
+3. Integrate US Census Tract boundaries to generalize bike demand patterns.
-3. Visualize the analysis results directly in QGIS, highlighting spatio-temporal patterns.
+4. Visualize analysis results with QGIS and Python.
-4. Create informative visualizations using Python based on the SQL query outputs.
+5. Apply spatial joins, time grouping, projections, and buffer analysis for data-driven planning.

+---

 **Exploration of US census data and NYC stations & trip data:**